Xocash695/Macos-themed-bazzite/README.md

 The image builds automatically via GitHub Actions on every push.
 It is published to `ghcr.io/xocash695/macos-themed-bazzite:latest`.

 ### Building an ISO
 The `build-disk.yml` workflow creates an installable ISO.
 Trigger it manually from the Actions tab, selecting `amd64` as the platform.
 The ISO will be available as a downloadable artifact after the workflow completes.
-Note that the ISO is not distributed publicly in this repository for legal reasons.
+Note that the ISO is not distributed publicly for legal reasons.

 ## Repository Contents
 - **Containerfile** — defines the base image and calls `build.sh`
 - **build.sh** — installs and configures all themes and customizations
+- **macOS-layout.knsv** — Konsave profile containing the custom KDE panel and widget layout
 - **build.yml** — GitHub Actions workflow that builds and publishes the OCI image to GHCR
 - **build-disk.yml** — GitHub Actions workflow that builds an installable ISO